Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Introduction

 We apply this formalism to describe thermodynamic observables near continuous phase transitions, including heat capacity, magnetization, susceptibility, and correlation length.
-In each case, we derive critical exponents as functions of the deformation parameter and temperature, leading to expressions compatible with known mean-field results.
-Furthermore, we extend the method to superconducting phase transitions by constructing a modified Ginzburg--Landau (GL) equation with conformable kinetic terms.
+In each case, we derive the critical exponents as functions of the deformation parameter and temperature, leading to expressions compatible with known mean-field results.
+Furthermore, we extend the method to superconducting phase transitions by constructing a modified Ginzburg--Landau (MGL) equation with conformable kinetic terms.
 This allows us to analyze the temperature dependence of the superconducting order parameter, London penetration depth, and heat capacity within the same mathematical framework.

-With this approach we claim that it is possible to obtain a unified formalism for deriving all major critical exponents; analytical expressions that match experimental data with high fidelity; a bridge between classical mean-field theory and generalized (e.g., Tsallis) statistical mechanics and also a minimal extension of known differential equations without resorting to nonlocal fractional operators.
+We argue that with this conformable-derivative approach it is possible to obtain a unified formalism for deriving all major critical exponents with analytical expressions that match experimental data with high fidelity.
+This formalism thus represents a bridge between classical mean-field theory and generalized (e.g., Tsallis) statistical mechanics---and also a minimal extension of known differential equations without resorting to nonlocal fractional operators.

-By maintaining dimensional consistency and compatibility with equilibrium thermodynamics, the conformable derivative framework provides a useful and versatile tool for exploring critical dynamics in both classical and quantum systems.
+By maintaining dimensional consistency and compatibility with equilibrium thermodynamics, the conformable-derivative framework provides a useful and versatile tool for exploring critical dynamics in both classical and quantum systems.
 The results presented here demonstrate the capacity of this formalism to reproduce known scaling laws while offering new insights into generalized scaling behavior near criticality.

 We derive unified expressions for critical exponents in terms of conformable parameters that emerge from these physical mechanisms, demonstrating that the approach extends rather than contradicts renormalization group theory.
 The formalism is applied to magnetic phase transitions, superconducting transitions, and other critical phenomena, with specific predictions for experimental verification.